Scalptia nassa

 Scalptia nassa is a species of sea snail, a marine gastropod mollusk in the family Cancellariidae, the nutmeg snails.

 Description

-The size of an adult shell varies between 12 mm and 22 mm.
+The dimension of the shell in the fully grown specimens differs significantly; it can be between **12 mm and 22 mm long**.
+This is the span of variation of shell dimension among the fully grown representatives of this species, where the minimum dimension equals 12 mm, and the maximum equals 22 mm.

 Distribution

 This species is distributed in the Indian Ocean along East Africa and in the Pacific Ocean along the Philippines.